openid/sharedsignals/openid-caep-interoperability-profile-1_0.md

         ins: A. Tulshibagwale
         name: Atul Tulshibagwale
         org: SGNL
-  RFC7525: # Recommendations for Secure Use of Transport Layer Security
+  RFC9325: # Recommendations for Secure Use of Transport Layer Security (TLS) and Datagram Transport Layer Security (DTLS)
   RFC6125: # Representation and Verification of Domain-Based Application Service Identity within Internet Public Key
            # Infrastructure Using X.509 (PKIX) Certificates in the Context of Transport Layer Security (TLS)
   RFC6750: # The OAuth 2.0 Authorization Framework: Bearer Token Usage